ComPHPPuebla/slim-modules/docs/controller-providers.md

 }
 ```

-The `ControllerResolver` class resolves the controller, method, and arguments to be
+The `Resolver` class resolves the controller, method, and arguments to be
 used when Slim matches the route being defined.
 It works the following way:

 * It splits the string with the format `controller_key:method`, looking for the